3D Normal Coordinate Systems for Cortical Areas: Introduction

-At the microscopic level, each cortical region is composed of fundamental units called cortical columns \citep{Mountcastle1957} that traverses vertically from the white matter to the surface just below the pia matter.
-The cortical column consists of six layers that are stacked horizontally on top of each other \citep{Cajal1899}.
-The orthogonality of cortical columns stems from the fact that in the embryonic stage, columns are formed by neurons migrating through the initially flat cortical plate which in turns folds as the brain expands \citep{Geschwind2013}.
-Morphometric measures such as surface area, thickness, volume and curvature warrants a precise 3D coordinate system that reflects the columnar and laminar structure of the cortical area.
+Morphometric measures such as surface area, thickness, volume and curvature warrant a precise 3D coordinate system that reflects the columnar and laminar structure of the cortical area.
 Therefore it is necessary to construct a coordinate system that traverses normally between the inner and outer boundaries of the cortical ribbon.
-In other words, a mapping of the inner surface to the outer surface implies a diffeomorphism with large deformations to accommodate the highly folded cortical ribbon.
-Such a mapping can be developed in the Large Deformation Diffeomorphic Metric Mapping (LDDMM) framework \citep{Beg2005} but with imposed normal constraints.
-This follows but contrasts with image-based orthogonal or curvilinear coordinate systems proposed in recent years \citep{Leprince2015,Waehnert2014,Jones2000,Das2009}.
+In other words, a continuous deformation of the inner surface onto the outer surface, using large deformations to accommodate the highly folded cortical ribbon as shown in the left panel of Fig. \ref{Cartoon}.
+Such a mapping can be developed in the Large Deformation Diffeomorphic Metric Mapping (LDDMM) framework \citep{Beg2005} but with imposed normal constraints to enable the inner surface evolve to the outer surface.
+This follows but contrasts with orthogonal or curvilinear coordinate image-based systems proposed in recent years \citep{Leprince2015,Waehnert2014,Jones2000,Das2009}.